1

 別之河內,擊趙將賁郝軍朝歌,破之,所將卒得騎將二人,車馬二百五十匹。 從攻安陽以東,至棘蒲,下七縣。 別攻破趙軍,得其將司馬二人,候四人,降吏卒二千四百人。 從攻下邯鄲。 別下平陽,身斬守相,所將卒斬兵守、郡守各一人,降鄴。 從攻朝歌、邯鄲,及別擊破趙軍,降邯鄲郡六縣。 還軍敖倉,破項籍軍成皋南,擊絕楚馕道,起滎陽至襄邑。 破項冠軍魯下。 略地東至繒、郯、下邳,南至蘄、竹邑。 擊項悍濟陽下。 還擊項籍陳下,破之。 別定江陵,降江陵柱國、大司馬以下八人,身得江陵王,生致之雒陽,因定南郡。 從至陳,取楚王信,剖符世世勿絕,定食四千六百戶,號信武侯。

-He was detached to Henei, where he attacked the army of the Zhao general Ben Hao at Zhaoge and defeated it.
-The troops under his command captured two cavalry generals and two hundred fifty chariot-and-horse teams.
-He joined the advance east of Anyang, reaching Jipu, and took seven counties.
-He was detached to attack and defeat a Zhao army, capturing two of its marshals and four scouts, and inducing the surrender of two thousand four hundred officers and soldiers.
-He took part in the assault on Handan and its capture.
-He separately took Pingyang, personally beheading the defending chancellor.
+Detached to Henei, he attacked the army of the Zhao general Ben Hao at Zhaoge and defeated it.
+The troops under his command captured two cavalry generals and two hundred fifty chariot horses.
+He then joined the advance east of Anyang, reached Jipu, and took seven counties.
+On another detached operation, he attacked and defeated a Zhao army, capturing two of its marshals and four scouts, and inducing the surrender of two thousand four hundred officers and soldiers.
+At Handan, he took part in the assault and capture of the city.
+In a separate operation, he took Pingyang and personally beheaded the defending chancellor.
 The troops under his command beheaded one garrison commander and one commandery governor, and induced the surrender of Ye.
-He joined the attacks on Zhaoge and Handan, and separately defeated a Zhao army, inducing the surrender of six counties of Handan Commandery.
-He returned the army to Aocang, defeated Xiang Ji's forces south of Chenggao, and cut off the Chu supply line from Xingyang to Xiangyi.
-He defeated Xiang Guan's army at Lu.
-He raided territory eastward as far as Zeng, Tan, and Xiapi, and southward to Qi and Zhuyi.
-He attacked Xiang Han at Jiyang.
-He turned back to attack Xiang Ji at Chen and defeated him.
-He was detached to pacify Jiangling, inducing the surrender of eight officials including the Pillar of State and the Grand Marshal.
+Later he joined the attacks on Zhaoge and Handan, and separately defeated a Zhao army, inducing the surrender of six counties of Handan Commandery.
+Returning the army to Aocang, he defeated Xiang Ji's forces south of Chenggao and cut off the Chu supply line from Xingyang to Xiangyi.
+At Lu, he defeated Xiang Guan's army.
+His raids extended eastward as far as Zeng, Tan, and Xiapi, and southward to Zhen and Zhuyi.
+At Jiyang, he attacked Xiang Han.
+Turning back, he attacked Xiang Ji at Chen and defeated him.
+Detached to pacify Jiangling, he induced the surrender of eight officials including the Pillar of State and the Grand Marshal.
 He personally captured the King of Jiangling and delivered him alive to Luoyang, thereby pacifying Nan Commandery.
-He followed the army to Chen and seized the King of Chu, Han Xin.
+At Chen, he followed the army in seizing Han Xin, King of Chu.
 He received a bronze tally guaranteeing his line in perpetuity, was granted a fixed fief of four thousand six hundred households, and was titled Marquis of Xinwu.

 8